oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-associate-interaction.md

 ###Specifying the correct number of associations

-You can specify the minimum and maximum number of associations that the test-taker will be asked to provide (before he can continue to the next question) in the *Number of Associations* boxes in the Interaction Properties Panel.
+You can specify the minimum and maximum number of associations that the test-taker will be asked to provide (before he can continue to the next question) in the *Number of Associations* boxes in the Interaction Properties panel.
 By default, these are empty, which means the test-taker can include as many (or as few) associations as he likes.
 (Setting the minimum to 0 allows the test-taker to skip the question.)

 </aside>